cloudflare/workers-honeycomb-logger/README.md

 The next two things you need are a Honeycomb API key and a dataset name.
 You can pick any dataset name you like, Honeycomb will automatically create a new dataset if it sees a new name.

+The next step depends on if you are using the `addEventListener` format or the new module format (required for Durable Objects)

+#### AddEventListener configuration

-Next you need to wrap your listener with the honeycomb logger.
+To configure the package, you need to wrap your listener with the honeycomb logger.
 So if your current code looks something like this:

 ```javascript
 addEventListener('fetch', (event) => {